appacademy-prep-work/appacademy-prep-work.github.io/_includes/quality/practice-problems-2.md

 You will write your code in the corresponding files in `lib` (e.g., `lib/00_nearest_larger.rb`).
 I've filled them out with a blank method for you.
 You'll need to write the code to make the specs pass.
-In Cloud9, you'll probably want to keep one text editor panel open to write your code, and a terminal panel open to run the specs and read the specs' output.

 Work through the problems one by one; when you complete writing the code, run the spec to check your work.
 Make sure to look at the